funbox/init-exporter/readme.md

 ### Configuration

-The export process can be configured through the config `/etc/init-exporter.conf` The config is not installed by default.
-If this config is absent, the default values are the following:
+The export process can be configured through the config `/etc/init-exporter.conf`:

 ```ini
 # Default configuration for init-exporter